YDK-Solutions/ydk/sdk/python/core/docsgen/api/providers/gnmi_provider.rst

     export GRPC_VERBOSITY=debug
     export GRPC_TRACE=transport_security

-To get server certificate, you need to retrive the **ems.pem** file from the IOS XR device (after enabling gRPC/TLS) and put it to YDK application host in a folder, which is specific to the device.
+To get server certificate, you need to retrieve the **ems.pem** file from the IOS XR device (after enabling gRPC/TLS) and put it to YDK application host in a folder, which is specific to the device.
 You can find the **ems.pem** file on the router in either **/misc/config/grpc/** or **/var/xr/config/grpc** folder.

 Example of instantiating and using objects of ``gNMIServiceProvider`` is shown below (assuming you have ``openconfig`` bundle installed).